Dipl. Ing. Christoph Mann

 He won the 2010 Young Talent Award of the Association of German Sound Engineers (VDT) in the Sound Art category, as well as second prize in the Baden-Württemberg region's Sound Design E-Mobility competition in 2012.

 At the University of Music Dresden he teaches topics related to sound and video technology, live electronics, and sound design, as well as computer-aided audiovisual project creation in general.
-Common teaching tools include Reaper, Ableton Live, MaxMSP, Touchdesigner, OpenFrameworks, Java, C++, JUCE, Unreal Engine, Processing, Houdini, lighting equipment from Lupo and Astera, as well as a wide range of audio plugins, effects pedals, microphones, exotic pickups, and sound generators.
+Common tools for teaching and projects include Reaper, Ableton Live, MaxMSP, Touchdesigner, OpenFrameworks, JUCE, Unreal Engine, Processing, Houdini, lighting equipment from Lupo and Astera, as well as a wide range of audio plugins, effects pedals, microphones, exotic pickups, and sound generators.

 He is responsible for the university website and, together with a team of web editors and external service providers, implemented its complete relaunch in 2017.
 His responsibilities include the operation and further development of all website subsystems; in this context, he is also the main contact for the University of Music and Performing Arts Munich's more than 50 web editors.

-As technical director of the HML, he is the contact person for all student projects and has collaborated on numerous sophisticated multimedia concerts with a wide variety of artists, including Daniel Teruggi, Agostino Di Scipio, Chaya Czernowin, Sarah Nemtsov, Simon Steen-Andersen, Hans Tutschku, Martin Schüttler, Johannes Kreidler, Wolfgang Mitterer, Hanna Hartmann, Gerhard Stäbler, Robin Minard, and many others.
-In this context, he is also responsible for the planning and implementation of concerts by the live electronic ensemble Sound & Fury, in addition to the HfM, also at locations such as the Frequenz Festival in Kiel, the Konrad-Zuse Museum Hoyerswerda or the ZKM Karlsruhe.
+In collaboration with the Composition and Contemporary Music departments, he is responsible for planning and executing numerous ambitious multimedia concerts featuring a diverse range of artists, including Daniel Teruggi, Agostino Di Scipio, Chaya Czernowin, Sarah Nemtsov, Simon Steen-Andersen, Hans Tutschku, Martin Schüttler, Johannes Kreidler, Wolfgang Mitterer, Hanna Hartmann, Gerhard Stäbler, Robin Minard, and many others.
+In this context, he is also responsible for the planning and execution of the concerts of the live electronic ensemble Sound & Fury, not only at the HfM but also at venues such as the Festival Frequenz in Kiel, the Konrad-Zuse Museum Hoyerswerda or the ZKM Karlsruhe.